 SECI also informed PGCIL that additional 5 GW evacuation capacity will be required for wind projects in high priority wind zones for interstate transmission system (ISTS).

-In the second phase of the capacity addition plan for solar and wind, 30 GW solar and 7.5 GW wind will be added to grid by 2021.
-The total estimated cost of transmission plan will be ₹236.5 billion (~$3.4 billion).
+In the second phase of the capacity addition plan for solar and wind, 30 GW solar and 7.5 GW wind will be added to the grid by 2021.
+The total estimated cost of the transmission plan will be ₹236.5 billion (~$3.4 billion).

-Mercom previously reported that mega solar tenders may get affected due to lack of transmission infrastructure.
-Shortage of transmission played a role in annulment of Gujarat Urja Vikas Nigam Limited (GUVNL)’s 500 MW wind tender.
-Mercom recently reported that SECI’s 2 GW Tranche-V wind tender was undersubscribed by 800 MW due to shortage of connectivity infrastructure.
+Mercom previously reported that mega solar tenders may get affected due to a lack of transmission infrastructure.
+Shortage of transmission played a role in the annulment of Gujarat Urja Vikas Nigam Limited (GUVNL)’s 500 MW wind tender.
+Mercom recently reported that SECI’s 2 GW Tranche-V wind tender was undersubscribed by 800 MW due to a shortage of connectivity infrastructure.

 This is a positive move by SECI, as it would facilitate the readiness of the transmission infrastructure for most projects that will be tendered out later in a phased-out manner.
-This in turn could garner an increased interest from project developers.
+This, in turn, could garner an increased interest from project developers.